temportalflux/integro-tabletop/Backlog.md

 - spells with material components are displayed in the spell ui
 - a spell is only castable if you have the components for it. if there is no gold amount, it can be covered by a component pouch or spell casting focus. if there is a gold amount, you must have a matching `SpellComponent` item with the same name and a gold amount >= the required amount.
 - if a spell consumes one of these components w/ gold amount, the equivalent gold amount of items is removed from the inventory on cast.
+- show in spell overview? (used in spells panel and in spell containers)
 ```
 component "Material" {
 	item "Feather"